lexibank/tlopo/out/vol2/chapter3.md

 <a id="p-41"></a>

-POc _&ast;tanoq_ ‘earth, ground, soil; land’ has already been reconstructed in vol. 1, p.119, as a term relevant to horticulture.
+POc _&ast;tanoq_ ‘earth, ground, soil; land’ has already been reconstructed in [vol.1,119](../contributions/1-5#p-119), as a term relevant to horticulture.
 As a common noun its denotations ranged from the soil beneath one’s feet to the total land mass on which one lived.
 Besides its use as a common noun, it was also used as a local noun with meanings like ‘down on the ground, down below’ ([Ch.8, §2.2.5](../contributions/2-8#s-2-2-5)).

 <table id="2-3-2-1-41-POc-tanoq-a">
 <tr>